LixxRarin/Hashi-CharacterAI-Discord/README.md

    ```
 2. Copy everything after last slash

+#### Setup Bot
+1. Use ```/setup``` on your Discord server, and fill in the Channel and Character ID fields.

+> The Channel field will be the channel where the Character.AI AI will receive and send messages.

+> You don't need to define a name or profile picture for your bot, Bridge does this automatically! (this is configurable)

 ## 🔄 Updating

-> The program now updates itself, but if you need to, you can do it manually
+> The program updates itself, but if you need to, you can do it manually

 1. **Windows**: Replace executable
 2. **Source**:
 ```bash
 # In the Bridge directory